John J. McRae

-John Jones McRae (January 10, 1815 – May 31, 1868) was an American politician in Mississippi.
-A Democrat, he served in the Mississippi House of Representatives, the U.S. Senate, and as governor of Mississippi.
+John Jones McRae (January 10, 1815 – May 31, 1868) was an American politician from Mississippi.
+A Democrat, he served in the Mississippi House of Representatives, the US House and Senate, the Confederate Congress, and as governor of Mississippi.

 Biography

 McRae was born in Sneedsboro, North Carolina.
 In 1817, he moved with his parents to Winchester, Mississippi.
-In 1834, McRae founded the town of Enterprise in Clarke County.
-McRae attempted to navigate the Chickasawhay River by steamboat, and in 1842 took a steamboat from Lake Ponchartrain to Enterprise.
+McRae graduated from Miami University of Ohio in 1834, and the same year he founded the town of Enterprise in Clarke County.
+McRae attempted to find a navigable path from his new town to the sea via the Chickasawhay River, and in 1842 managed to sail a steamboat from Lake Ponchartrain to Enterprise.